This is the Ducati Multistrada 1200 maintenance schedule and service intervals — sourced from the owner’s manual.

 The engine, chassis, and drivetrain is what they all had in common across the whole Ducati Multistrada 1200 line.
 They all have a Testastretta 11° engine borrowed from the 1198 superbike.

-They all have throttle by wire, selectable engine mapping (full power with sensitive or relaxed throttle response, and reduced power with relaxed throttle response) and traction control adjustable through eight levels, called DTC (Ducati Traction Control).
+All Multistrada 1200 models have throttle by wire, selectable engine mapping (full power with sensitive or relaxed throttle response, and reduced power with relaxed throttle response) and traction control adjustable through eight levels, called DTC (Ducati Traction Control).

 What you need to service the Ducati Multistrada 1200

 These are the base consumables you need to service the Ducati Multistrada 1200.

 |Part||Multistrada 1200 spec|

 |Oil||Ducati recommends Shell Advance Ultra 15W-50 motorcycle oil for all its motorcycles, or alternatively “motorcycle engine oil having the same degree SAE 15W-50 and meeting the following specifications JASO: MA2 and API: SM”.
 You need 3.4L for a complete oil change.
 It’s hard to find and expensive so people suggest Motul 7100 15W-50.|

 |Oil filter||Genuine Ducati part is 44440038A for the Ducati Multistrada 1200.
 I’d suggest removing that and using a Hiflofiltro HF153RC oil filter which can be changed with a normal wrench.|

 |Brake fluid, Clutch fluid||Ducati recommends Shell Advance DOT 4, but that’s quite hard to find, so Castrol DOT 4 Synthetic is a good and very high-quality alternative.|